Jixabon/Aviation-Altitudes/README.md

 - Outside Air Temperature `#oat`
   - Temperature observed in the air by the plane's instruments

+### Pressure Unit Button

+Use to switch the unit that pressure is in.
+Current supported units are `inHg` and `hPa`.

+### Reset Button

+Resets all fields to their "default" values.

 ### Altitude Info

 Found at the top of the screen under the fields.
 Most in the list are self explanatory but some are a little odd.

-- Indicated Altitude: For the sake of this tool this is the theoretical reading on the planes altimeter
+- Indicated Altitude: For the sake of this tool, this is the theoretical reading on the planes altimeter

 ### Altitude Rulers